 - Duplicate content – When content appears in more than one location or unique website address (URL), it is considered duplicate content by Google.
 Duplicate content is the same content found under more than one URL.
 While this may not technically equal a penalty, it does impact ranking because search engines have difficulty deciding which page version is more relevant to a give search query.

-- Lack of site authority – Lack of website authority impacts trustworthiness for a user.
+- Lack of site authority – Lack of website authority impacts the trustworthiness of a user.
 If a website wants to avoid the impact of Panda, it’s recommended that websites work towards becoming knowledgeable and with enough authority to have a user comfortable with providing a credit card.

 - High ad-to-content ratios – High ad-to-content ratio speaks for itself.
 Is your website loaded with paid advertising, rather than original content.